 Are you eligible for studies at Umeå University?
 There are different levels of eligibility that you have to meet to study different courses and programmes.
 All applicants must meet the basic eligibility requirements.

-If you have completed an upper secondary school/high school education that makes you eligible for higher studies in your home country and meet the language requirements in English and/or Swedish you are eligible for university studies at Umeå University as well.
-More information about the language requirements can be found below on this page.
+If you have completed an upper secondary school/high school education that makes you eligible for higher studies in your home country and meet the language requirements in English and/or Swedish, you are eligible for university studies at Umeå University as well.
+More information about language requirements can be found under "Special requirements" further down on this page.

 To be eligible to study at a Master's programme you must also have an undergraduate degree equivalent to a Swedish Bachelor's degree (Kandidatexamen).
 This means a minimum of three (3) years university/college studies (180 ECTS) from an accredited university/college with a minimum of two terms (60 ECTS) of full-time studies in one discipline/subject/major.
-Please note that for some countries, especially in south Asia, you must have both the Bachelor's and Master's degrees before your academic level is the equivalent of the Swedish Kandidatexamen.
+Please note that there are certain requirements for some countries.

 For many courses and programmes (and all Master's programmes) there are special eligibility requirements to be met.
 These requirements generally concern previous studies in the specific subject or field of study.
 These special requirements are specified in the information regarding each course/programme in the on-line course catalogue.